florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 ## Watching & Reloading

 It can become tedious to execute the `sass` and `js` tasks everytime the code of the Sas or JavaScript code changes.
-Therefore Gulp includes, as do most modern build tools, a watch functionality.
-In addition I use LiveReload to automatically reload my browser window when the CSS or JavaScript changes
+Therefore Gulp includes, as most modern build tools do, a watch functionality.
+In addition I use LiveReload to automatically reload my browser window when the CSS or JavaScript changes.

 <a name="watching"></a>